 Professor David R. Steward received a Bachelor of Science in Civil Engineering at the University of Minnesota.
 He then worked for six years as a system programmer at Unisys, in the areas of B1 security testing and design of executive software for IP/memory hardware fault control for mainframe computers.
 He returned to the University of Minnesota to pursue studies of groundwater flow and engineering mathematics, where he received a Master of Science in both Civil Engineering and Mathematics, and a doctorate degree in civil engineering.
-Advances were made on modeling and analysis of three-dimensional flows using an emerging framework called the Analytic Element Method.
-Upon completion of his doctorate, Dr. Steward remained at the University of Minnesota for six months as a post-doctoral research associate, developing computer models for the EPA’s CZAEM (Capture Zone using the Analytic Element Method).
-He then worked for one year as a post-doc at the University of Maine in coastal engineering.
-While there, he developed code for the finite element model CGWAVE, and improved the boundary conditions for wave reflections along a coast.
-Professor Steward then joined Kansas State University in the department of civil engineering, where he leads interdisciplinary teams to study water resources, and teaches courses in groundwater flow and analysis, hydraulics, and engineering mathematics.
-He currently holds the title of Thomas and Connie Paulson Civil Engineering Outstanding Faculty Member at Kansas State University.
+Advances were made in modeling and analysis of three-dimensional flows using an emerging framework called the Analytic Element Method, and he wrote computer software for NAGROM, the national groundwater model of The Netherlands.
+Upon completion of his doctorate, he remained at the University of Minnesota for six months as a post-doctoral research associate, developing computer models for the EPA’s CZAEM (Capture Zone using the Analytic Element Method).
+He then worked for one year as a post-doc at the University of Maine in coastal engineering, where he developed code for the finite element model CGWAVE to improve model boundary conditions for wave reflections along a coast.
+Professor Steward joined Kansas State University in the department of civil engineering, where he leads interdisciplinary teams to study water resources, and teaches courses in groundwater flow and analysis, hydraulics, engineering mathematics, and water-and-society.
+He holds the title of Thomas and Connie Paulson Civil Engineering Outstanding Faculty Member at Kansas State University.

-Professor Steward’s research targets the grand challenge of water resources for society through two complementary approaches.
+Professor Steward leads a research program addressing the grand challenge of water resources for society through two complementary approaches.
 The first is development of advanced methods of mathematical analysis for engineering problems using the Analytic Element Method.
-The AEM has emerged across over 25 years of groundwater studies, and enables nearly exact solutions to study the interactions of closely placed objects.
-For example, the impacts of interacting fractures that preferentially attract water through groundwater regions.
-Professor Steward is furthering these methods towards applications in related fields of study with similar mathematical foundations, and is teaching courses in these areas.
+The AEM has emerged over 25 years of groundwater studies, and enables nearly exact solutions to study the interactions of closely placed objects, e.g., the impacts of interacting fractures that preferentially attract water through groundwater regions.
+Professor Steward is advancing these methods towards applications in related fields of study with similar mathematical foundations, and is teaching courses in these areas.
 A second research area is interdisciplinary water resources studies.
 Professor Steward has collaborated with colleagues across colleges of agriculture, architecture, arts & sciences, education, engineering, and veterinary medicine.
-These endeavors have been funded on over $13 million in research grants, where Dr. Steward has served as lead or co-principal investigator from funding agencies such as NSF, USDA, US EPA, and many other local and international agencies and consulting firms.
+These endeavors have been funded by over $14 million in research grants, where Dr. Steward has served as lead or co-principal investigator from funding agencies such as NSF, USDA, US EPA, and many other local and international agencies and consulting firms.
 Discovery of the critical factors that control water resources systems have been identified through these collective interactions, and results have been communicated with a wide range of water stakeholders.